 - Water purification tablets

-- Commercial suture/syringe kits to be used by local healthcare provider
+- Commercial suture/syringe kits to be used by a local healthcare provider

 - Your personal prescription medications